 Predestination, free will, faith and grace are some of the most controversial doctrines in the history of Christianity.
 Are some destined to accept Christ and others predestined to reject him and go to hell?
-Does our ultimate salvation depend upon God's grace or upon our own choices?
+Does our ultimate hope of salvation depend upon God’s grace or upon our own choices?

 What was the response to Jesus’ preaching, according to the New Testament?
 Some who heard him were impressed; others wanted to push him over a cliff (Luke 4:29).
 The same was true for Paul and Barnabas during their missionary journeys.
 They were hailed by some and run out of town by others.
 Jesus summed it up quite clearly: “Do you think that I have come to give peace on earth?
 No, I tell you, but rather division.”
 (Luke 12: 51).